-The perception of a stationary bridge and the zero-movement within a timeline illustrates a fundamental aspect of both visual perception and theoretical physics.
-While the bridge appears static, acknowledging its temporal evolution highlights the complexity of our continuous active perception processes.
+The perception of a stationary coaster and the zero-movement within a timeline illustrates a fundamental aspect of both visual perception and theoretical physics.
+While the coaster appears static, acknowledging its temporal evolution highlights the complexity of our continuous active perception processes.
 This duality not only enhances our understanding of visual cognition but also deepens our appreciation for the interconnected nature of space and time, as explained by the theory of relativity.

-Part 2 - Prior to rowing towards a bridge we always first construct a perceptual image of a latent action trajectory shape out of the perspective of the boat and its passenger - The scientific evidence
+Part 2 - When putting a glass down we first create a perceptual image of a latent action trajectory shape out of the perspective of the bottom of the glass - The scientific evidence